It’s Easter. You’re in the grocery store, and you can’t stop staring at the attractive person buying flowers. You feel a pull towards them.

 Anyone else’s behavior is filtered through your mind by your own perceptions, feelings, and thoughts.
-The Cover Girl model may have a husband that loves her hands, because his mother’s hands were rough and calloused from working hard at the local mill when he was young.
-Meanwhile, I find them disgusting and discomforting.
+The Cover Girl model may have a husband now that loves her hands because his mother’s hands were rough and calloused from working hard at the local mill when he was young.
+Meanwhile, I find them unsettling and discomforting.

-In its simplest form, human interactions can be reduced to value feedback: a nonstop loop of expressing, receiving and interpreting of verbal and nonverbal.
+In its simplest form, human interactions can be reduced to value feedback: a nonstop loop of expressing, receiving, and interpreting verbal and nonverbal actions.

-When you talk to an attractive girl and she doesn’t reply, you receive negative feedback.
-You might interpret that reaction as she’s being rude.
-You might interpret that she’s hard of hearing.
-Or you might interpret it that she’s attracted to you, but she’s playing hard-to-get.
+When you talk to an attractive person and they don’t reply, you receive negative feedback.
+You might interpret that reaction as them being rude.
+You might interpret that they’re hard of hearing.
+Or you might interpret that they’re attracted to you, but they’re playing hard-to-get.

-You expressed yourself by talking, but you received nothing from her in the conversation.
+You expressed yourself by talking, but you received nothing from them in the conversation.
 This makes it feel like a one-sided conversation, and your brain interprets the experience.
-What your brain interprets out of her response is crucial to what happens next.
+What your brain interprets out of their response is crucial to what happens next.